purpl-org/vicOS-XP/README.md

 <summary><strong>macOS (M-series only)</strong></summary>
 <br />

-# macOS BUILDING IS NOT WORKING AT THE MOMENT.
-THIS WILL BE FIXED SOON.

 - Prereqs: Make sure you have [brew](https://brew.sh/) installed.
-  -  Then: `brew install ccache wget upx ninja`
+  -  Then: `brew install ccache wget upx ninja pkg-config`

 1. Clone the repo and cd into it: